 What did the Roman’s ever do for us?
 Well for London, the wall the biggest legacy that the Roman’s left.
 The course of the walls determined the shape of London itself for the next 1600 years.
 It was more than three kilometres long, about two and half metres thick and six metres high.
 You can still see fragments of the wall.
 Buses and taxis whoosh up and down the modern road that is called London Wall, as you would expect it vaguely follows the path of old Roman wall.
 Just outside the Museum of London you will see a ruined fort.
 All the bricks that you see are medieval but look down at bottom and you will see Roman brickwork, the medieval builders just used the perfectly serviceable Roman wall foundations.
 Cross over London Wall to Noble Street for a longer section of wall.

-TOP TIP: Start at the Museum of London, turn right and walk along the raised walkway.
+TOP TIP: Start at what was the Museum of London, turn right and walk along the raised walkway.
 You get a birds eye view of fort, keep on going and then turn left onto the St Alphege high walk.
 From here you will be rewarded with more great views of the wall and find yourself neatly at the London Guildhall, all traffic free.
 Great if you are visiting with children.

 London Roman Amphitheatre